AccursedGalaxy/dotfiles/README.md

 2. Direct implementation might require significant modifications for your setup
 3. Some features might be dependent on specific hardware or software configurations
 4. Installation scripts assume certain system configurations and paths
+5. Many configuration files contain hardcoded personal directory structures
+6. This repository is currently in transition towards being more public-friendly

+**Note**: While I'm working on making these configurations more portable and user-friendly, they currently contain many personal path references and system-specific configurations.
+If you want to use these dotfiles, you'll need to carefully review and modify paths and settings to match your system.

 ## Welcome to My Configuration Universe! 🌌